-If you’ve been to Argentina you will know mate (pronounced MAT-TAY).
+If you’ve been to Argentina or Uruguay you will know mate (pronounced MAT-TAY).
 If you’re going, you won’t miss it.
-Argentinians love this drink so much that they carry round hot water flasks and the traditional, open-top tea cups with metal straws to drink it from throughout the day.
+It is a form of tea made from yerba mate.
+Argentinians and Uruguayans love this drink so much that they carry round hot water flasks and the traditional, open-top tea cups with metal straws to drink it from throughout the day.

 This can be a really bitter drink.
 It is essentially a really, really strong green tea.
 Luckily, the bitterness can be negated by mixing the mate with some chamomile or sweetener to tone down the flavour.